dfelinto/blender-manual/modeling/curves/editing/advanced.rst

 .. admonition:: Use modifiers!
    :class: note

    The :guilabel:`Curve Deform` relationship is now also a modifier, called :doc:`Curve <modifiers/deform/curve>`.
 The :guilabel:`Curve` modifier function acts the same as its counterpart, except that when the modifier is used, the "dominant axis" is set inside its properties - and the :guilabel:`Track X` / :guilabel:`Y` / :guilabel:`Z` buttons no longer have an effect on it.
-And you have some goodies, like the possibility, if "curving" a mesh, to only curve one of its vertex groups…
+And you have some goodies, like the possibility, if "curving" a mesh, to only curve one of its vertex groups...

 Interface